 Best Time of Year to Elope in the Hoh Rainforest

-The spring season is the best time of year to elope in the Hoh Rainforest.
-In the spring, winter rains have replenished the forest which means it’s as green and vibrant as it will be all year.
-The trails are not as crowded this time of year and there’s a ton of wildlife around the area.
-Aside from some occasional rain and muddy trails, you really can’t go wrong eloping in the spring.
-I highly recommend the months of April and May for your elopement.
+Spring is the best time to elope in the Hoh Rainforest.
+The forest is as green and vibrant as it will be all year thanks to the winter rain, the trails are not crowded, and there’s plenty of wildlife.
+While there may be occasional rain and muddy trails, I highly recommend the months of April and May for your elopement.

 PROS | CONS |

-I usually steer clear of the summer season.
-Sure, the weather is nice and the trails are dry, but the crowds this time of year are insane.
-It’s not uncommon to wait 2 hours just to park if you arrive after 8am.
-In the summer, some of the plants start to dry out and lose their beautiful green color.
-If you’re set on a summer date, I can’t stress a sunrise elopement enough.
+I usually avoid summer for elopements in the Hoh Rainforest.
+While the weather is nice and trails are dry, the crowds are overwhelmingโsometimes requiring a 2-hour wait just to park.
+Plus, some plants lose their vibrant green color.
+If youโre set on a summer elopement, I highly recommend a sunrise ceremony.

 PROS | CONS |